Collecting

 Just about all of the brochures are printed on paper.
 They are mostly illustrated and contain various information.
 However, there are numerous types of vintage brochures.
 The first notable difference lies in their form, specifically their format.

-The first type is known as a leaflet, which is a single sheet of paper that can be folded in various ways.
+The first type is a leaflet, a single sheet of paper that can be folded in various ways.
 Leaflets can be folded into bi-folds, C tri-folds, gate tri-folds, double gatefolds, accordion Z-folds, or French folds, depending on the desired layout.

 Another format commonly found is the booklet.
 Booklets typically have a smaller number of pages, rarely exceeding 20.
 They are often bound with staples and resemble miniature books, offering a compact yet informative presentation.

 The third format is referred to as a pamphlet.
-Pamphlets are similar to booklets in terms of content and structure, but they lack covers.
+Pamphlets are similar to booklets in content and structure, but they lack covers.

 Other brochures